jbdamask/Books/the-goal.md

 ### Eli Goldratt

 ## Opinion
 Fantastic book on operations.
 Theory of Constraints is a powerful, intuative, methodology to control the flow of work through a complex system.
-The Phoenix Project is the IT version (another great book but this is the root).
+The Phoenix Project is a copy of this book from an IT perspective.

 ## Grade: A+